Games-and-Simulations/sc-docker/README.md

 This repository contains fully working StarCraft game running in Wine inside of docker image.

+## About
+We are pleased to publish StarCraft I - BroodWar docker images!

+This means the end of complicated game setup for newcomers, or people who would like to simply play SC1 game against some bot.

+You can also develop your bots on your favorite platform instead of relying on Windows.

+There are still many things to do, and we will be working on improvements.

+We have more things cooking: It is a part of our ongoing effor to create environment for reinforcement learning bots (bots that improve through self-play).

+If you'd like to support our effort on Patreon, we would be very grateful!
+[link]

+## Install

 [How to install docker.](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)

+## Specification:

 It should run on all operating systems (but was tested only on `Linux 4.10.0-40-generic x86_64` with `Docker version 17.09.0-ce, build afdb6d4`).